kammitama5/kammitama5.github.io/_posts/2021-5-24-Monday-May-24th.md

 - My next step is to do this with data, and test out some other config scripts.
 I can't wait!!!
 - I had some login issues because the account was under one of my mentors' emails (ie a Msft email), but, in the most *amazing* move, my mentor was up at uh..11pm? and added my email to the account, so I could log-in and respond to authentication verification.
 Talk about going above and beyond!
 So impressive!
+- He was also super aware that I should head to sleep soon, though, and we could talk during our meeting tomorrow, after we celebrated that things worked!!
+Super cool!!!

 ## So on to my next task!
 - I'm super excited and will update as the week progresses, in this space.